At Maastricht University (2015-2018)

 At Ohio State University (2010-2015)

-1. Business and Government (Bachelor): In this course I provided students with a theoretical framework with which to understand how changes in government regulation (taxes, subsidies, pollution quotas, antitrust laws) affect businesses' productive decisions.
+1. Business and Government (Undergraduate): In this course I provided students with a theoretical framework with which to understand how changes in government regulation (taxes, subsidies, pollution quotas, antitrust laws) affect businesses' productive decisions.
 We studied incentives to lobby and generate favorable regulation.

-2. The American Revenue System (Bachelor): This was mainly a course on public finance and taxation with emphasis on the American Fiscal System.
+2. The American Revenue System (Undergraduate): This was mainly a course on public finance and taxation with emphasis on the American Fiscal System.
 I taught it during the 2012 presidential campaign so an essential part of course was to study the different tax cuts Proposed by Obama and Romney as well as the focus of their government spending.